linux-system-roles/hpc/README.md

 As OpenMPI v5.x requires PMIx >= 4.2.0, we have no choice but to build PMIx from source so that we can have both versions installed on the system at the same time.
 This also requires a pmix-4.2.9 environment module to put the pmix install into various paths.

-You can run an `lmod` environmental module for this openmpi by entering the following command:
+You can run an `lmod` environmental module to select this openmpi by entering the following command:

 ```bash
 module load mpi/openmpi-5.0.8